How Face Oils Help Skin

 What are Face Oils?

 Face oils can be made from a single oil or a mixture of oils.
-The nicest oils are usually a combination of carrier oils that lack significance fragrance and are fairly inert relative to skin allergenicity.
+The nicest oils are usually a combination of carrier oils that lack significant fragrance and are fairly inert relative to skin allergenicity.
 These are mixed with fragrant plant oils (essential oils, which are concentrated extracts derived from plants).
 Both may impart benefits to the skin based on their content of fatty acids, antioxidants, vitamins, anti-inflammatory, anti-microbial and emollient (moisturizing) characteristics.

 There is actually no strict definition for products labeled as Facial Oils.
 They are also called Booster Oils and Beard Oils.
 This means that products marketed with these names can vary widely.